pybites/pybites.github.io-source/content/django-rest-tips-api.md

 	[2019-03-04 09:11:10 +0000] [16579] [INFO] Using worker: sync
 	[2019-03-04 09:11:10 +0000] [16582] [INFO] Booting worker with pid: 16582

-Next we make it persistent with a socket
+Next we make it persistent with a _socket_:

 > The Gunicorn socket will be created at boot and will listen for connections.
 When a connection occurs, systemd will automatically start the Gunicorn process to handle the connection.

-	(venv) bob@ubuntu-s-1vcpu-1gb-nyc1-01:~/tips_api$ deactivate
 	bob@ubuntu-s-1vcpu-1gb-nyc1-01:~/tips_api$ sudo vi /etc/systemd/system/gunicorn.socket

-And add this:
+Add this:

 	[Unit]
 	Description=gunicorn socket